AlexIoannides/kubernetes-mlops/README.md

 ks version
 ```

-## Using Seldon to Build a ML Model Scoring Service on Kubernetes
+## Using Seldon to Deploy a ML Model Scoring Service on Kubernetes

 Seldon's core mission is to simplify the deployment of complex ML prediction pipelines on top of Kubernetes.
 In this demonstration we are going to focus on the simplest possible example - i.e. the simple ML model scoring API we have already been using.